RaananW/babylonjs-webpack-es6/README.md

 The entry point for the entire TypeScript application is `./src/index.ts`.
 Any other file imported in this file will be included in the build.

-To debug, open the browser's dev tool, or in case you are using VSCode, simply run the default debugger task (`Launch Chrome against localhost`).
+To debug, open the browser's dev tool.
+Source maps are ready to be used.
+In case you are using VSCode, simply run the default debugger task (`Launch Chrome against localhost`) while making sure `npm start` is still running.
 This will allow you to debug your application straight in your editor.

 ## What else can I do

-To use eslint to lint your source code run `npm run lint`
+To lint your source code run `npm run lint`

 To build the bundle in order to host it, run `npm run build`.
 This will bundle your code in production mode, meaning is will minify the code.